-I live in Durham with my wife, Laura, and our children Bronwen, Tobias, Dominic and Iona.
+I have four children: Bronwen, Tobias, Dominic and Iona.
 In my spare time I like trying to catch up on the work I haven’t finished.
-And I also like going to the mountains in Assynt, NW Scotland.
+And I also like going to the mountains and the sea in Assynt, NW Scotland.

 I am currently the Director of the Taught MA in Philosophy.
 Please do not hesitate to get in touch with me if you would like any more information.